 1. Implant-Assistant processes images obtained by computed tomography (CT scans) and transforms them into a single format, no matter in what CT scanner the images were made.
 The program can create three-dimensional models of the jaws, an X-ray guide and other objects useful for planning an operation.
 Any object can be prototyped in a 3D printer.

-3. Implant-Assistant Guide creates a three-dimensional model Implant-Guide (a surgical or implantological guide), which is then prototyped and used during implantation.
+3. Implant-Guide creates a three-dimensional model Implant-Guide (a surgical or implantological guide), which is then prototyped and used during implantation.
 Planning operations in Implant-Assistant enables to prepare a temporary dental prosthesis before implant procedure, thereby giving a more aesthetic result at the final stage.

 What does the dental laboratory eventually get?